Trade Talk

 March 21, 2022

-India’s plant based industry has serious potential: India’s plant based industry has serious potential: the founders of Proeon explain why
+India’s plant based industry has serious potential: India’s plant based industry has serious potential / The founders of plant protein startup Proeon explain why

 Jesse Sam